 While the field is still evolving, current findings suggest that VR interventions hold great promise.
 Investing in training and support for seniors navigating VR/AR technology is crucial to ensure their effectiveness and increase participation among older adults.
 This also includes adapting general technological recommendations to VR and AR applications’ unique needs, such as for medication management or exercise.

 VR and AR are transcending the boundaries of traditional entertainment, offering innovative ways to enhance seniors’ health, social connections, and overall well-being.
-As research continues to evolve, these technologies are poised to significantly shape therapeutic interventions for the elderly.
+As research continues to evolve, these technologies are poised to significantly shape therapeutic interventions for seniors.

 Challenges and Considerations in Senior VR Entertainment